 In earlier chapters, we met the Alexandria of mathematicians and scientists, of astronomers and geographers, of anatomists and physiologists, and of poets and playwrights.
 Now we turn to another facet of the city’s endlessly multi-faceted personality, one which was there almost from the beginning but which arguably reached full flower only after the coming of the Romans: the Alexandria of engineers and inventors.

-The tradition began with a man named Ctesibius, who comes to us only as a shadowy figure of legend from the glory days of the first three Ptolemies.
+The tradition apparently began with a man named Ctesibius, who comes to us only as a figure of legend from the glory days of the first three Ptolemies.
 One tale of his origins, so delightful that one has to hope it’s true, says that he was born a humble worker, the son of an Alexandrian barber.
 But, like a Henry Ford or a Steve Wozniak of another age, he was an inveterate tinkerer to whom invention came as naturally as breathing.
-His father’s shop benefited enormously from his talents when he was still a teenager; he redesigned the mirrors the customers peered into, for example, so that they balanced perfectly at any angle.
+His father’s barber shop benefited enormously from his talents when he was still a teenager; he rebalanced the swiveling mirrors the customers peered into, for example, so that they stood still when turned to any position.
 And then, broadening his horizons beyond barbering technology, he invented the first clock that we would recognize by that name today.

 One might presume that it would be possible to measure more granular if still arbitrary units of time by waiting for the clepsydra to be half emptied, or a quarter so, etc. Certainly it would be simple enough to mark different water levels on the surface of a glass clepsydra.
 But it wasn’t quite that easy, due to a frustrating reality of physics: the more water in the clepsydra, the more quickly it flowed out of the hole at its bottom, thanks to the greater weight of water pushing on the whole from above.
 Thus the real halfway mark in terms of time would come at some indeterminate point well after the clepsydra was half empty of water.
 This meant that, while the clepsydra could be used to ensure equal time, it couldn’t be used to measure time in any real sense whatsoever — until Ctesibius.